How to book

 We can apply for CMEs via the European Accreditation Council for CME (EACCME) with at least 6 months advance notice; these CMEs have reciprocity in the US and Canada.

 We are also happy to apply for CMEs via your institution's continuing education department.

 What languages do you teach in?

 We teach in English and are happy to work with a translator that you provide.
 Dr. Freeze can also teach in French.

 What are the requirements for a classroom?

-- A TV or projector for showing videos &/or slides (please verify that there is a HDMI cable connection or Chromecast)
+- A TV or projector for showing videos &/or slides (please verify that there is a HDMI cable connection, not the older VGA connection)

 - Sturdy tables for our simulators, one per instructor.
 A standard banquet table works, as does a wooden table approx 2x4' (60x120 cm) or larger.
 The table needs to support the weight of the instructor plus a 50lb (22 kg) simulator.
 The table should be rectangular or square, not round or oval.
 See the picture below for how we attach our simulators to a table.

 - One smaller table or desk for attaching a foldable simulator